malyura/EmailTest/README.md

 Scenario:
-Manually create two e-mail boxes at tut.by
+Manually create two e-mail boxes
 Test steps:
 1. Log in to acc1 from UI.
 2. Create letter and send it to acc2.